majekw/wsled/README.md

 AUTHOR
 ======

-This piece of software was written by Marek Wodzinski (me) day before Christmas 2014
+This piece of software was written by Marek Wodzinski (me) a night before Christmas 2014

 License